 The Spartans have managed to find an underwhelming-yet-consistent approach under day trader Brent Brennan, with QB Chevan Cordeiro being an inconsistent-yet-talented signal-caller and the Spartans’ defense doing enough to beat the bad teams in the Mountain West.

 USC, you may remember, is (1) on their last season in the Pac-12, and (2) notably lost the Cotton Bowl to Tulane in hilarious fashion.
+You might also remember that the Pac-12 has exploded and now this joke of a network is even funnier.

 This year, we get Caleb Williams going for a Heisman Trophy and NFL Draft stock.
 Sign me up for a 55-21 blowout with a lot of garbage time.